-The Master of Science Program in Human Physiology provides a dynamic and flexible environment for students interested in pursuing careers in biomedical research.
+The Master of Science in Human Physiology program provides a dynamic and flexible environment for students interested in pursuing careers in biomedical research.
 The degree typically leads to a research or clinical career in hospital, pharmaceutical, or biotechnology settings.
 The program also provides a strong foundation for doctoral-level studies in biology, physiology, or neuroscience.

 The primary requirement for admission is a baccalaureate degree from an accredited college or university.
 The undergraduate program should have included study in the humanities, social sciences, and natural sciences.
 The following coursework is required for admission:

-- A minimum of three courses in the biological sciences
+- Three courses in the biological sciences

 - Two courses in chemistry

 - One course in math, statistics, or computer science